tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 Command /bin/sh emitted errors but did not return a nonzero exit code to indicate failure
 ```

+Sidenote: If you want to be able to build by command line and Xcode, create a separate build directory for each.

 ### Create the stuff Directory

 If you have installed OpenToonz on the machine already, you can skip this.
 Otherwise, you need to create the stuff folder with the following: